2016-2017 Policy Manual

 4) If a student has courses left to take and they are offered, then they must take that course.

-5) If a student has a lot of courses to take (e.g. 2 or more), then there are no excuses to be not enrolled in DE, unless (and until) they have a full time job.
+5) If a student has a lot of courses to take (e.g. 2 or more), then there are no excuses to be not enrolled in DE, unless (and until) they have a full time CPT position.

-6) Any students who have been job searching for 8 months or longer will be reviewed to see if they are making satisfactory progress towards getting a job.
+6) Any students who have been CPT searching for 8 months or longer will be reviewed to see if they are making satisfactory progress towards getting an internship.
 If they are judged to be making significant progress, they may be granted a two month extension.
 This review will also happen at the 10 and 12 month point.
-We want to see what each student has been doing in order to improve his or her chances of getting a job in the US.
-For example, if someone has not found a job in 6 months, what has the student done to enhance his professional skills?
+We want to see what each student has been doing in order to improve his or her chances of getting an internship in the US.
+For example, if someone has not found an internship in 6 months, what has the student done to enhance his professional skills?
 Has the student completed any certificates (such as Microsoft or other professional certifications)?
 What are the grades in the student's DE courses?
 Is the student engaged in self-directed learning such as doing a .Net project, etc. We will be looking for concrete evidence of completion of one of these types of activities at the end of 6 months.
 If it is felt that the student is making satisfactory progress, the student may be allowed to search for 2 more months.
-This means that the student would be allowed to do job search for a maximum of 8 months.
+This means that the student would be allowed to do internship search for a maximum of 8 months.

 7) OPT: if a student completes all academic requirements (including practicum), then they may apply for and receive OPT.
 This may happen even if they have not officially graduated from the program due to finances.
 If a student has already been authorized for and undertaken MORE THAN one year of full time CPT, then he/she would be ineligible for any OPT upon completion of the academic requirements.

-8) OPT: Once a student has received OPT, then they have 12 months to look for work or to be working.
-After the 12 months, then their time is up (even if the student didn't work at all during that time).
-It is not renewable or extendable.
+8) OPT: Once a student has received OPT, then they have 3 months to look for work or to be working.
+After the 3 months of not working, then they cannot continue on OPT.

 All students are responsible for payment of their education as specified in Section 8 entitled "Financial Issues".

 You are also expected to continue with your DC program, and are required to meet the regular attendance standards.
-If you need to be out of town for job interviews, you need to inform the placement coordinator in writing in advance of the dates that you will be gone.
+If you need to be out of town for internship interviews, you need to inform the Career Center coordinator in writing in advance of the dates that you will be gone.
 These will then be excused absences from DC.

-We know that the time to get a placement can vary, and can range from a few weeks to several months, 3-4 months is not an unusual time.
-This time varies depending on the job market, the time of year, your skill set and GPA, and other factors.
-Thus you can stay on campus until you complete your placement process, subject to the policies mentioned above.
+We know that the time to get CPT employment can vary, and can range from a few weeks to several months, 3-4 months is not an unusual time.
+This time varies depending on the internship market, the time of year, your skill set and GPA, and other factors.
+Thus you can stay on campus until you complete your CPT employment hiring process, subject to the policies mentioned above.

 If you are continuing in your full time classes, you need to be sure to keep your focus on maintaining a good and balanced schedule, and good academic performance.
-It is often very useful to begin job searching prior to the end of your classes, by creating and posting a good resume, mailing out resumes, calling friends, and other approaches as described in the job placement seminars and meetings which we hold for students.
+It is often very useful to begin internship searching prior to the end of your classes, by creating and posting a good resume, mailing out resumes, calling friends, and other approaches as described in the internship search seminars and meetings which we hold for students.

 These are students who have completed their on-campus portion of study, and are now expected to begin their practicum.
-These students should be enrolled in the full time placement practicum as described above.
+These students should be enrolled in the full time CPT employment as described above.
 If a student in this category wants to continue their studies, please see the section entitled Taking Additional Full time Classes

-Please note that once a student is not enrolled in on-campus full time studies, you are allowed to remain one extra month on campus in which the room and board is added to your loan.
-If you wish to remain on campus longer than the allotted one month, you will need to apply and be accepted to work on staff for 18 hours a week (which will cover your room and board costs).
+Please note that once a student is not enrolled in on-campus full time studies, you are allowed to remain on campus up to the total of 9 months, you will need to apply and be accepted to work on staff for 18 hours per week (which will cover your room and board costs).

-We encourage all students to do their job search in a large city.
-Since the student is responsible for all of his/her own finances once he moves off campus, it may mean finding a friend or relative to live with during the job search phase.
+We encourage all students to do their internship search in a large city.
+Since the student is responsible for all of his/her own finances once he moves off campus, it may mean finding a friend or relative to live with during the internship search phase.

-Students are responsible for filing weekly reports to the placement coordinator officer.
+Students are responsible for filing weekly reports to the Career Center coordinator officer.

-Before departing students should get the job search form which is available in the McLaughlin building, and complete the following steps: 1) Meet with the Faculty Advisor to go over your schedule of classes for DE.
-2) Meet with the Job Placement Office to complete the Credit Application.
-3) Set up a checking account at Midwest One Bank prior to leaving Fairfield.
-4) Meet with the Distance Education Coordinator for your instructions on taking the DE courses.
-5) Meet with the Student Services office for instructions to leave campus.
-6) Meet with the Job Placement Coordinator to have your resume put on-line 7) Meet with a representative of the Enrollment Center (Dreier Building, bottom floor) to change your registration to DE status and to check out of your room if you are moving off campus.
+Before departing students should get the CPT search form, and complete the following steps: 1) Meet with the Career Center to complete the Credit Application, and to have your resume put online.
+2) Set up a checking account at Midwest One Bank prior to leaving Fairfield.
+3) Meet with the Distance Education Coordinator for your instructions on taking the DE courses.
+4) Meet with the Student Services office regarding your DC requirements.
+5) Meet with the Dormitory RA to check out of your room if you are moving off campus.

-ii) Changes in Employment: Students are required to notify the University and get approval before voluntarily terminating from a job.
-All students in the Coop program are working as a part of their academic program and visa, and thus all job placements must be pre-approved by the University.
+ii) Changes in Employment: Students are required to notify the University and get approval before starting to interview or voluntarily terminating from a CPT position.
+All students in the Coop program are working as a part of their academic program and visa, and thus all CPT position placements must be pre-approved by the University.
 Without this a student is in an illegal visa status, and will be dismissed from the program and their visa canceled.

-If you feel that you need to leave your current employer, for whatever reason, you must contact the Placement Office before making any changes.
+If you feel that you need to leave your current employer, for whatever reason, you must contact the Career Center before starting to interview for a new internship.

 Any violations of this policy not only endanger your student and visa status, but also damage the University‘s relationship with employers.
-Thus for any not pre-approved change of job status (quit one job, or accept another offer), the student will be put on immediate disciplinary review, and their case reviewed by the Placement Office.
+Thus for any not pre-approved change of internship status (interviewing, quitting one internship, or accepting another offer), the student will be put on immediate disciplinary review, and their case reviewed by the Placement Office.
 If the change is then approved, they will be assessed a $500 fine for violating the policies, and remain on a probationary status.

 If a student changes employers, the bank loan obligations will remain the same, including the direct deposit requirement with the Bank issuing the loan.